 As an employer, you are required by law to:

-• A regular tour of Hazards at a veterinary hospital for all existing employees and new hires.
+- A regular tour of hazards for all existing employees and new hires.

-• Post cases of workplace accidents in the workplace so that other team members can be made aware of hazards (OSHA 300 log)
+- Notify employees of workplace accidents so that other team members can be made aware of hazards (OSHA 300 log).

-Unfortunately OSHA is vague about what else you are obliged to do as an employer, a source of frustration for many veterinary office managers and owners who just want a checklist of things they can mark off to settle the matter of compliance and move on with their list of enumerable tasks, but the lack of specificity means that safety programs have the wiggle room they need to be specific for each hospital and hospital team allowing for a more effective safety program that’s more tailored to specific needs.
+Unfortunately OSHA is vague about what else you are obliged to do as an employer, a source of frustration for many veterinary office managers and owners who just want a checklist of things they can mark off to settle the matter of compliance and move on with their list of enumerable tasks, but the lack of specificity means that safety programs have the wiggle room they need to be detailed for each hospital allowing for a more effective safety program that’s meets individual needs.

 Much needed in an accident prone workplace

 In addition to a requirement of law, safety programs just make dollars and sense for veterinary practices.
-Veterinary employees experience a number of job-related accidents at hospitals including slips and sprains, animal bites, cuts and bruises, and exposure to harmful pathogens and chemicals.
+Veterinary employees experience a number of job-related accidents including slips and sprains, animal bites, cuts and bruises, and exposure to harmful pathogens and chemicals.
 These accidents rob employees of the ability to work, lower hospital productivity, and can result in high medical costs.
 To offset these costs, employers are required by law to pay for insurance, Workman’s Compensation.
-Typically, employers pay somewhere between 3 to 10 dollars in insurance costs for every 100 dollars they spend in payroll with the premium going higher as the practice racks up the number of reported accidents.
+Typically, employers pay somewhere between 3 to 10 dollars in insurance costs for every 100 dollars they spend in payroll with the premium going higher as the number of reported accidents increases.

 An excellent morale and team building venture